 Evelyn Livingston Furman, who sold Maytag wringer washers, bought the Tabor Opera House from the Elks in 1954 and personally ran it until she was 84 years old.
 Along the way, Evelyn wrote three books that tell the story of the Opera House, Augusta Tabor, and Silver Dollar Tabor.
 Eventually, she turned the controls to her daughter Sharon Furman Bland and her husband Bill.

 In November 2016, the City of Leadville purchased the Tabor Opera House.
-Now, the city and the Tabor Opera House Preservation Foundation are revitalizing this grand old building as a community hub.
-The National Trust for Historic Preservation is an invaluable partner on the revitalization project.
-Want to contribute?
-Learn about season sponsorship opportunities.
+Now, the city and the Tabor Opera House Preservation Foundation are revitalizing this grand old building as a center for diverse arts and culture in the heart of Leadville.